padrinoski/desofs2024_M1C_1/documentation/ssdlc/security-requirements/authentication.md

 ---

-### ASVS Requirement 2.8.2 - Auth0 Support (uncertain)
+### ASVS Requirement 2.8.2 - Auth0 Support (uncertain) ; Not Applicable

 **ASVS Requirement Description**: Verify that symmetric keys used to verify submitted OTPs are highly protected, such as by using a hardware security module or secure operating system based key storage.

 **Related Functional Requirement**: User Registration and Authentication

 **Justification**: This requirement is relevant because it ensures that symmetric keys, which are often used for OTP verification, are stored securely.
 This can help to prevent unauthorized access to user accounts.
 Auth0 supports OTPs, but there is no way to verify that symmetric keys are highly protected.
+This will not be implemented, due to the security requirements not being this highly needed in terms of protection.

-**Security Requirement**: High Protection for Symmetric Keys - The application should ensure that symmetric keys used to verify submitted OTPs are highly protected, such as by using a hardware security module or secure operating system based key storage.
+**Security Requirement**: Not Applicable > High Protection for Symmetric Keys - The application should ensure that symmetric keys used to verify submitted OTPs are highly protected, such as by using a hardware security module or secure operating system based key storage.

 ---